 Things to Avoid While Purchasing a Home

-Don't buy luxury items.
-Although you may be dreaming of ways to turn your new home into a showplace, try to stay away from big ticket purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you avoid vacations and car purchases until the closing of your loan.
-Your credit numbers could change suddenly if you make a huge purchase using credit cards.
-Using cash to buy big-ticket items can even create a problem: many lenders look at your cash on hand when approving your application.
+Don't empty your wallet on big-ticket items Although you may be listing ways to turn your new home into a showplace, avoid major purchases like appliances, electronics, or expensive furnishings.
+We also recommend that you stay away from vacations and car purchases until the closing of your loan.
+Your credit numbers could be altered suddenly if you make a huge purchase using plastic.
+Because lending institutions are reviewing your bank accounts, a large cash purchase is also a bad idea.